|

 "The glow of love", that was Romani's second song

-a girls affair".
-Mauro Malavasi that was the leading man
+"It's a girls affair".
+Mauro Malavasi that was the

-besides Petrus was especially pleased with the title track that
+leading man besides Petrus was especially pleased with the

-the later known hit "Starlette" by B. B. & Q.
+was in fact the later known hit "Starlette" by B.

-band that found a place on their debut album.
-Among all the
+B. & Q. band that found a place on their debut album.

-tracks from the successful debut "The glow of love"
+Among all the tracks from the successful debut "The glow

-became one of the most popular, covered and sampled dance songs
+of love" became one of the most popular, covered and

 The